 - Played with in regards to Lyanna Stark.
 While it's generally accepted that Lyanna was really beautiful, the ones to believe her beauty extraordinary are Robert (her fiancé) and Eddard (her brother).
 Some characters, including Kevan and Cersei Lannister, believe that if Rhaegar had married Cersei instead, he wouldn't have looked twice at Lyanna - although admittedly, they're pretty biased and resentful about the whole affair.
 (Particularly Cersei.)

-- Lanfear from The Wheel of Time is very much this.
-Or course, she doesn't have to worry about being kidnapped or the like, as she's also the world's most powerful woman...
+- Lanfear from The Wheel of Time is often called this.
+It really says something about her personality that she can canonically be The World's Most Beautiful Woman and still can't get the man she wants.
+On the bright side, she doesn't have to worry about being kidnapped or the like, as she's also the world's most ''powerful woman....

 - Kaede from the Tales of the Otori series.